Urobobros/pcem/README.md

 cmake -G "Ninja" -DMSYS=TRUE -DUSE_WHPX=ON -DCMAKE_BUILD_TYPE=Release .
 ninja
 ```
+You can verify that WHPX is available on your system by building the `check-whpx`
+utility from the `tools` directory and running it.
+The program reports whether
+the hypervisor service can be accessed.
 When WHPX starts successfully the console will print `Using WHPX backend` and
 the window title will include `[WHPX]` after the CPU name.
 If initialization fails, detailed error messages are printed to help diagnose